Mentalab-hub/explorepy/docs/installation.rst

 ^^^
 1. Install ``XCode`` from the Mac App store.
 For this, you may need to upgrade to the latest version of MacOS.
 For older versions of MacOS, find compatible versions of ``XCode`` `here <https://en.wikipedia.org/wiki/Xcode>`_.
 All old ``XCode`` versions are available `here <https://developer.apple.com/download/more/>`_.
 2. Accept the license agreement: ``sudo xcodebuild -license``
-3. It is best to install Anaconda.
-Download  and install the `Anaconda Python 3.10 Mac installer <https://www.anaconda.com/distribution/#download-section>`_.
-For older versions of MacOS, compatible version of Anaconda can be found in `this table <https://docs.continuum.io/anaconda/install/#old-os>`_ and downloaded `here <https://repo.anaconda.com/archive/index.html>`_.
+3. Download and installer Anaconda<https://www.anaconda.com/download>/Miniconda/.
 4. We recommend using a virtual environment in Conda.

    a.
 In Conda command prompt: ``conda create -n myenv python=3.10``